When can transformers reason with abstract symbols?: Introduction

-\paragraph{(3) Improving data-efficiency of transformers} The proof of Theorem~\ref{thm:informal-main-success} inspires a parametrization modification that empirically lowers the quantity of data needed by an order of magnitude, by making it easier for the transformer to access the incidence matrix $\bX\bX^T$ of the input: \begin{observation} Adding one trainable parameter $a$ to each attention head so that $W_KW_Q^T$ is replaced by $W_KW_Q^T + aI$ dramatically improves transformers' data-efficiency on template tasks. \end{observation}
+The proof of Theorem~\ref{thm:informal-main-success} inspires a parametrization modification that empirically lowers the quantity of data needed by an order of magnitude.
+A standard transformer attention head that takes in an input $\bX \in \R^{k \times d_{emb}}$ is given by where $\bW_K,\bW_Q,\bW_V,\bW_O$ are trainable parameters.
+Our modification makes it easier for the transformer to access the incidence matrix $\bX\bX^T \in \R^{k \times k}$ of the input, which is invariant to permutations of the symbol alphabet and can be used to solve the relational reasoning task: \begin{observation} Adding one trainable parameter $a$ to each attention head so that $\bW_K\bW_Q^T$ is replaced by $\bW_K\bW_Q^T + a\bI$ improves transformers' data-efficiency on template tasks. \end{observation}